 For example, if one of your employees at your tour guide startup tumbles while leading a tour and ends up with a bodily injury, this insurance could help pay their medical costs, as well as their wages during rehabilitation.

 We’ve already talked about damage to your clients’ property.
 However, your startup likely owns some assets (from computers to desks to specialized equipment).

-To insure this property against damage, you should consider taking out a commercial property insurance policy.
+To insure this property against damage, you should consider taking out commercial property insurance coverage.

 Ready, set, startup

 While there’s no unique policy called “startup insurance,” familiarity with all kinds of business insurance can help you determine your startup’s needs.
 As you open your doors, remember to consider the following kinds of insurance:

 Every next level you reach with your business presents new risks.
 Don’t go it alone; get insured and go with the confidence of insurance, so you can take on any challenge that startup life throws your way.

 With Thimble, startup insurance has never been easier.
 With fast, flexible insurance from Thimble, you can take out general liability insurance or professional liability insurance in under 60 seconds.
 Download the Thimble app or click “Get a quote,” enter your ZIP code, your crew size, and a few details related to your services, and a quote will generate instantly.